WSU women get first win at Pauley Pavilion, top No. 17 UCLA

-LOS ANGELES — Bella Murekatete had 16 points and 10 rebounds, Tara Wallack made a key 3-pointer with 24.7 seconds left and Washington State beat No. 17 UCLA 62-55 on Thursday night for its first-ever win at Pauley Pavilion.
+LOS ANGELES — LOS ANGELES (AP) — Bella Murekatete had 15 points and 10 rebounds, Tara Wallack made a key 3-pointer with 24.7 seconds left and Washington State beat No. 17 UCLA 62-55 on Thursday night for its first-ever win at Pauley Pavilion.

 Washington State entered 0-34 against the Bruins in Los Angeles — with just 10 wins in 80 overall games.
 The Cougars (19-9, 9-8 Pac-12) need to win at USC on Saturday to post back-to-back winning seasons in Pac-12 play for the first time in program history.